 There are a collection of biblical texts painted on the walls above the nave archway, doors and windows.
 The Ten Commandments on either side of the communion table were scripted in 1804.
 The wooden panelling in the chancel was done by Locking Woodworking Class, run by Miss Gimingham of Locking Manor, and completed between 1914 - 17.
 A number of parishioners carved separate panels, their names can be seen at the base of each one

 St Augustine's, Locking, has a ringable peal of 6 bells.
-The fourth bell is the oldest original bell, cast in Bristol circa 1380, and is one of the oldest in the country still in regular use.
+The fourth bell is 14th Century, cast in Bristol circa 1380 it is one of the oldest in the country still in regular use.
 It has some interesting chisel marks and is of listed status due to its age.
 The tenor bell dates from 1792, and is inscribed 'I to Church the living call and to the grave I summon all'.
 From George Massey's account in his book 'The Church Bells of Somerset', it is recorded that there were originally 4 bells in the tower dating back to the 14th Century.
 The peal was augmented to five bells in 1921 and then to six in 1946 to commemorate victory in the 2nd World War and appropriately called the 'Victory Bell'.
-The bells were rehung on a cast iron metal frame in 1904 and refurbished in 2018.
+The bells were rehung on a cast iron metal frame in 1904 and have been refurbished in 2019.
 An old beam dated 1631 and taken from the belfry bares the name of John Plumley, Lord of the Manor.
 The old door on the inside of the stairs leading to the top of the tower is original 14th century.

-The church tower dates from 1380.
-It stands on a hill looking out to the nearby coast.
+The church tower dates from 1380 and stands on a hill looking out to the nearby coast.
 Unfortunately the wind and rain from over 600 years was found in 2016 to have caused serious damp problems in the tower's ancient stonework and wooden beams.
 Bell ringing and access to the tower including the Norman font had to be stopped.

 Work started in September 2018, following 18 months of fundraising, on the restoration of the church tower and bells.
 The fundraising included events, concerts, donations from local people, and grants from the Heritage Lottery Fund and local charitable trusts.